praths71018/Task-Manager/README.md

 - Mark tasks as completed
 - Remove tasks

+The program is built using all OOPs and other concepts in C++

 ## Compilation

 To compile the program, run the following command in the terminal: